yiyus/bqrpn/manual.md

 ### Immediate

 Immediate functions, displayed in the help pannel in red, are executed immediately, without storing a result in the result table, generating a new value as if it had been inputed by the user.
 Most immediate functions are monadic (all of them with the exception of `E`).
-These functions will be performed on the argument value (purple) if there is one, else on the (blue) target(s).
+These functions will be performed on the argument value (purple) if there is one, else on the (blue) target(s). eg: `6.626s34_E`

 ## Variables

 Values can be stored in variables with the assign operation, in key `A`.
 After pressing it, the cursor will indicate that `bqrpn` is waiting for a name for the variable, which is given just pressing any key (the assign operation can be cancelled pressing any key which is not a letter).
-After storing a value in a variable, it can be pushed on the stack either clicking on the variable name, or pressin `a` followed by the variable name.
+After storing a value in a variable, it can be pushed on the stack either clicking on the variable name, or pressin `a` followed by the variable name. eg: `5Avav__` (notice that, since variables are displayed by default by its name, the immediate function `_` is applied twice to get the actual value).

-Alternatively to using `A` and `a`, the keys `XYZ` and `xyz` can be used to store and fetch (respectively) from the varaibles named x, y and z.
+Alternatively to using `A` and `a`, the keys `XYZ` and `xyz` can be used to store and fetch (respectively) from the varaibles named x, y and z. eg: `1s2s3XYZxyz++`

 ## Visualization options